Textured Skin

 Skin Texture Improve at Home

-Home care plays a vital role in managing textured skin.
-It works best for mild texture and ongoing maintenance.
-Results are gradual and depend on consistency.
+Home care plays a role in managing textured skin and is generally suited to mild texture concerns and ongoing maintenance.
+Results are gradual and depend on individual skin response and consistency.

-Home care cannot replace professional treatments for deeper texture issues, but it supports improvement and prevents texture from worsening.
+Home care cannot replace professional treatments for deeper texture concerns, but it may support skin condition and help reduce the risk of further texture changes.

 Gentle Exfoliation (AHAs, BHAs, Enzymes)

-Chemical exfoliants remove dead skin cells without physical scrubbing.
-AHAs like lactic and glycolic acid smooth the surface, while BHAs like salicylic acid clear congestion inside pores.
-Enzymes offer a gentler option for sensitive skin by breaking down buildup without irritation.
+Chemical exfoliants help remove dead skin cells without physical scrubbing.
+AHAs such as lactic and glycolic acid may help refine the skin surface, while BHAs like salicylic acid can assist with pore congestion.
+Enzymes are often considered a gentler option for sensitive skin when used appropriately.

 Exfoliation frequency matters.
-Overuse weakens the skin barrier and worsens texture.
-For most people, exfoliating two to three times per week is enough.
-Harsh scrubs should be avoided, as they can cause inflammation and micro-damage.
+Overuse may weaken the skin barrier and contribute to texture concerns.
+For many people, exfoliating two to three times per week is sufficient, depending on skin type and product strength.
+Harsh scrubs are generally avoided due to the risk of irritation and micro-damage.

 Hydration and Barrier Repair

-Dehydrated skin feels rough and looks uneven.
-Ingredients like hyaluronic acid, ceramides, and glycerin help the skin retain moisture and support barrier function.
-Well-hydrated skin appears smoother and feels more comfortable.
+Dehydrated skin can feel rough and appear uneven.
+Ingredients such as hyaluronic acid, ceramides, and glycerin may help support moisture retention and barrier function.
+Improved hydration can contribute to smoother-feeling, more comfortable skin.

 Sun Protection as a Daily Habit